 - Siblings should be able to manage their anger toward one another.

 If parents believe these statements, their frustration and annoyance can intensify.

-One of the hardest parts of parenting more than one child is realizing that sibling rivalry is inevitable.
-However, it makes sense if you think about the nature of your children’s relationship.
 They are forced to co-exist, to get along, and to share almost everything, including the one thing that means more to them than anything else.